Friday, 29 December 2006

 .

-What's your background in the markets you try to make a profit in?
+What's my background in the markets I try and make a profit in?

-Cricket and Rugby Union are my two most successful sports – I’m a position taker and try not to rely too much on the speed of my Internet connection so both of these sports tick my boxes.
-All of my knowledge has come from studying the sport which is something In think most punters fail to do.
+Cricket is my most successful sport – I’m a position taker and try not to rely too much on the speed of my Internet connection so it ticks all the required boxes.
+All of my knowledge has come from studying the sport which is something I think most punters fail to do.

 .